-Finally we prove~$(4)$.
+Finally, we prove~$(4)$.
 Suppose that $(\alpha,z)$ parameterizes the twin pair $(\theta,\eta)$.
 Then $\Norm(\theta)=\Norm(\alpha)^2\Norm(z)$ is a square if and only if $\Norm(z)$ is a square.
-Clearly if $z\in\BZ$ or $iz\in\BZ$ then $\Norm(z)$ is a square.
+Clearly, if $z\in\BZ$ or $iz\in\BZ$, then $\Norm(z)$ is a square.

 Suppose that $\Norm(z)$ is a square and consider a Gaussian prime divisor $\pi$ of $z$.
-As $z$ is squarefree in~$\BG$, the number $\pi^2$ does not divide $z$.
-Hence $\pi=1+i$ is impossible, since all other Gaussian primes have odd norm, and so $\Norm(z)$ would be of the form $4k+2$.
-Similarly, if $p=\Norm(\pi)$ is an odd prime (of the from $4k+1$), then $p\mid \Norm(z)$, and so the conjugate of $\pi$ must also occur in $z$.
-Therefore $z$ is indeed real or pure imaginary, and so the proof of Theorem~\ref{repr_twins} is complete.
+As $z$ is square-free in~$\BG$, the number $\pi^2$ does not divide $z$.
+We show that $\pi=1+i$ is impossible.
+Indeed, all other Gaussian primes have odd norm, so $\Norm(z)$ would have to be of the form $4k+2$, which cannot be the square of an integer.
+Similarly, if $p=\Norm(\pi)$ is an odd prime (of the from $4k+1$), then $p\mid \Norm(z)$, and so the conjugate of $\pi$ must also be a factor of $z$.
+Therefore, $z$ is indeed either real or pure imaginary, and the proof of Theorem~\ref{repr_twins} is complete.

-\begin{thm} For a positive integer $M$ denote by $\Twin(M)$ the number of twin pairs $(\theta,\eta)$ such that $\Norm(\theta)=\Norm(\eta)=M$, and let $\sigma(s)$ be the sum of positive integer divisors of any integer~$s$.
+\begin{thm} For a positive integer $M$, denote by $\Twin(M)$ the number of twin pairs $(\theta,\eta)$ such that $\Norm(\theta)=\Norm(\eta)=M$, and let $\sigma(s)$ be the sum of positive integer divisors of any integer~$s$.
 Suppose that

-where $p_1,\ldots,p_m$ are primes $\equiv 1~(4)$ and $q_1,\ldots,q_\ell$ are primes $\equiv -1~(4)$; we assume that all $\lambda_r$ and $\mu_s$ are positive.
+where $p_1,\ldots,p_m$ are primes $\equiv 1~(4)$ and $q_1,\ldots,q_\ell$ are primes $\equiv -1~(4)$.
+We assume that all $\lambda_r$ and $\mu_s$ are positive.
 Then

 where

 and